Do you have a blog? Do this to improve your SEO positioning

 • Add the name of the site or brand.

-With the above we can guarantee better performance for the meta title, so we will put an example:
+With the above we can guarantee better performance for the meta title, so we will provide an example:

 Optimized title: Optimize your blog to improve your SEO positioning | MHA Consulting